 Shit happens.
 Life is hard.
 Pain is inevitable.
 Growth is optional—LaRae Quy

-Most of our emotions, like gratitude and compassion, can be developed when things are going good.
+Most of our emotions, like gratitude and compassion, can be developed when things are going well.
 To develop resilience, however, you need to get knocked down, and more than once.
 Over time, the more times you’re knocked down, the easier it becomes to climb back onto your feet because each time you do, you become stronger, smarter, and less afraid to get knocked down again.

 Resilient people don’t become successful in spite of their trauma; they become successful because of it.
 None of us look forward to trauma in our lives, but it’s a fact of life.
 Pretending that it won’t happen is not a practical approach.